-over at this website Ayurveda is perhaps the oldest system of holistic medicine, originating in India approximately 6,000 BC.
+over at this website he has a good point Ayurveda is perhaps the oldest system of holistic medicine, originating in India approximately 6,000 BC.
 Ayurveda literally means “science (veda) of life (ayur),” and has eight branches.
 1. General medicine 2.
 Surgery 3.
 ENT, including head and neck 4.
 Psychotherapy 5.
 Toxicology 6.
 Pediatrics 7.
 Rejuvenation/Geriatrics 8.
 Sexuality.

 As mentioned in Ayurvedic medical texts (written in Sanskrit), Ayurveda, in terms of veterinary medicine, focused on animal welfare, treatment therapies, management and surgery.
 Sali Hotra was the first to be credited as an animal healer, and wrote the Ayurveda Materea Medica for veterinary medicine, along with additional Ayurvedic texts dedicated to animal welfare and treatment.